Austrian Parliament Building: Hall of Pillars

 The hall was heavily damaged by aerial bombardments by Allied forces during World War II.
 On February 7, 1945, the hall suffered direct hits by aerial bombs.
 At least two pillars and the skylight were completely destroyed.
 The gilded coffered side ceilings under which the frieze ran on the walls were almost completely destroyed.
 The few surviving parts of the frieze were removed and stored.
 Only in the 1990s were the surviving parts restored as much as possible.

 Because of its representative character, the Hall of Pillars is presently used by the President of the National Council and the Federal Council for festive functions, as well as for traditional parliamentary receptions.

 Located at the back of the Hall of Pillars is the reception salon (Empfangssalon) of the President of the National Council.
 The room is fitted with Pompeian wall decorations in stucco and a large glass skylight.
 Hanging on the wall are portraits of the Presidents of the National Council since 1945.

 Further behind the reception salon is the former reception hall for both chambers of the Imperial Council.
-It is used today for committee meetings and hearings on financial, state budget, and audit court matters by the National Council, thus its present name, Budgetsaal.
+It is used today for committee meetings and hearings on financial, state budget, and audit court matters by the National Council, thus being presently named the Budgetsaal.
 The hall is richly decorated with marble, stucco, and a rich coffered ceiling in the Renaissance style.
-Inlaid into the ceiling are the coat of arms of the 17 Kronländer kingdoms and territories represented in the Imperial Council.
+Inlaid into the ceiling are the coat of arms of the 17 Kronländer, kingdoms and territories represented in the Imperial Council.